dinochecker

 References

-• Birger Bohlin (1953) "Fossil reptiles from Mongolia and Kansu".
+• Bohlin B (1953) "Fossil reptiles from Mongolia and Kansu".
 Reports from the scientific expedition to the North-Western provinces of China under the leadership of Sven Hedin.
 VI.
 Vertebrate Palaeontology 6.
 The Sino-Swedish Expedition Publication 37: 1-113.

 • Romer AS (1966) "Vertebrate paleontology".

-• Steel, R (1969) "Ornithischia".
+• Steel R (1969) "Ornithischia".
 Page 1-67 in Kuhn (ed.)
 "Handbuch der Paläoherpetologie".

-• Teresa Maryanska (1977) "Ankylosauridae (Dinosauria) from Mongolia".
+• Maryanska T (1977) "Ankylosauridae (Dinosauria) from Mongolia".

 • Tumanova TA (1987) "The armoured dinosaurs of Mongolia".
 The Joint Soviet-Mongolian Paleontological Expedition Transaction, 32: 1-76.
 [English translation by Ruth Griffith, edited by Kenneth Carpenter and T. A. Tumanova.]